sarvex/magisk-files/docs/internal-guide.md

 - Magisk is hidden by default.
 Chosen apps on sulist will be able to see Magisk.
 - The principal implementation: Unmount by default, Mounted if whitelisted
+- Due to the principal implementation, SuList has few problem with some module that some modules might not work properly or cause seriously problem to the system.
+Modules file or modified files no longer accessible after system server and app process will not able to read these files, which result in problem.